Corneal Transplant & PKP

 WHY CHOOSE MANHATTAN EYE?

-A full thickness transplant requires careful follow up during the year post-operatively to ensure proper healing, removal of sutures and improvement of vision.
+Diligent follow up during the initial year after a full thickness transplant (PKP) is needed to enable optimal healing, and careful monitoring of visual improvement.
 Dr. Rapoport meticulously removes sutures to improve vision by checking topographies and adjusting sutures at each visit in the year post-operatively.
 Relying on the most modern imaging modalities that Manhattan Eye has and Dr. Rapoport’s technical skill will ensure that you have a superb post-operative course.

 Corneal Transplant with Dr. Rapoport in NYC